-Within the Division of Education and Speech-Language Pathology are professional education coursework required for all certification programs and specific coursework that allows students to obtain an Oklahoma teaching certificate in early childhood education, elementary education, or education of the deaf.
+Within the Division of Education and Speech-Language Pathology are professional education courses required for all certification programs and specialty area coursework that allow students to obtain an Oklahoma teaching certificate in early childhood education, elementary education, or education of the deaf.
 The speech pathology program prepares students for graduate programs in Communication Sciences and Disorders.
 A master's degree is required for a standard certificate in Speech-Language Pathology.
 Programs to add elementary or early childhood to early childhood, elementary, or deaf education have been approved by the Oklahoma Office of Educational Quality and Accountability (OEQA).

-Teacher certification programs are also offered through other divisions in the areas of art, physical education, language arts (English), math, music, science, and social studies.
+Teacher certification programs are also offered through other divisions in the areas of art, physical education, English, math, music, science, and social studies.
 Students seeking a teaching certificate in one of these areas should consult with the education advisor in the respective discipline.